Andamio-Platform/dfa-pbl/src/andamio/course/101/overview.md

 As you embark on this learning adventure, utilize the sidebar for effortless navigation to different lessons.
 Each lesson is crafted to unveil diverse aspects of the course material, ensuring a well-rounded understanding.

-To commence your Deep Funding Academy experience, navigate to Lesson 1 using the sidebar or clicking the button below.
+To commence your Deep Funding Academy experience, navigate to Lesson 101.1 using the sidebar or clicking the button at the bottom of this page.

-# **Lesson 1 Course Overview**

-Lesson one is the building block of the Deep Funding Academy: how to interact with the community, where to go for support, and how to engage fully and confidently in the Deep Funding and SingulatiyNet ecosystem.

-# **Lesson 101**

-Navigating the Deep Funding Academy
+## **Module 101 Overview: Navigating the Deep Funding Academy**

-#### **Overview:**

-Hello, DFA elite.
+Hello, DFA Learner!
 This is the beginning of your insightful learning experience at the Deep Funding Academy.
 Whether you're a beginner or a seasoned explorer, we designed this course to ensure you can confidently navigate the various tools and resources available to you.
+Module 101 is the building block of the Deep Funding Academy: how to interact with the community, where to go for support, and how to engage fully and confidently in the Deep Funding and SingulatiyNet ecosystem.

+**What You'll Learn in this Module**

-**What You'll Learn:You'll101.1 Introduction to DFA Community:**
+**Lesson 101.1: Introduction to the DFA Community**

 - Learn the ins and outs of engaging with the vibrant DFA community.
 - Discover where to introduce yourself and ask questions effectively.

-**101.2 Setting Up Your Nami Wallet:**
+**Lesson 101.2: Setting Up Your Nami Wallet**

 - Navigate through the process of creating a Nami wallet.
 - Connect your Nami wallet to Preprod for seamless transactions.

-**101.3 Minting a DFA Course Token:**
+**Lesson 101.3: Minting a DFA Course Token**

 - Step-by-step guide on minting your very own DFA Course Token.
 - Understand the significance of DFA Course Tokens in your learning journey.

-**102.1 Understanding Deep Funding & SingularityNet**

-- Get to understand the Deep Funding and Singularity Net ecosystem

-**102.2 Discover resources to understand the fundamentals of Deep Funding.**

-- Access documentation on funding rounds and Project Pools.